Friday, May 17, 2013

 1882-1887

-The American custom of having afternoon tea is often traced back to the late nineteenth century when the upper classes in New York began to routinely engage in their version of the British ritual.
-However, well before that date, average women were using the term “five o’clock tea” to describe some of their get-togethers, as shown by nine enigmatic menus from the mid-1880s that recently came to light—a surprising discovery since menus were seldom printed for such events in private homes.
+The American custom of having afternoon tea is often traced back to the late nineteenth century when the upper classes in New York began adopting their version of the British ritual.
+However, long before this, average women were using the term “five o’clock tea” to describe some of their get-togethers.
+This is evidenced by a surprising discovery of nine enigmatic menus from the mid-1880s—a rare find, as menus were seldom printed for meals in private homes.
 These mementos were apparently saved by a woman who belonged to a small circle of friends.
 Although the menus contained the names of the participants, the use of nicknames and initials made it difficult to determine where the social events had taken place.
 Nevertheless, through trial and error, it was eventually determined that the women lived in Flint, Michigan, then a town of about 9,000 people.
-The menus provide a glimpse of the everyday social life of middle-class Midwesterners, while one in particular reveals the American entrepreneurial spirit that would soon set the country’s wheels into motion.
+The menus offer a glimpse into the everyday social life of middle-class Midwesterners, with one in particular highlighting the entrepreneurial spirit that would soon drive the nation forward.

 Pork and beans, brown bread, and pumpkin pie were foods traditionally associated with the colonial period.
 They were served at social events across the country during the Centennial Celebration in 1876.

 In the spring of 1885, the potluck supper at May Joyner’s house was called a “five o’clock tea” even though it included foods like fried chicken and home-made potato chips, then called Saratoga chips.
-Interestingly, the salad is dressed with Durkee’s, a commercial product made in Queens, New York.
-The menu below is faintly inscribed with the name of Carrie Rankin who brought the baking powder biscuits to this affair.
-Her name appears on all of the menus in one form or another, indicating she was probably the one who saved them.
+The salad was dressed with Durkee’s, a commercial product made in Queens, New York.
+The menu below is inscribed with the name of Carrie Rankin who brought the biscuits to this affair.
+Her name appears on all of the menus, indicating she was the one who preserved them.
 At the time of this gathering, she was twenty-nine years old.

 The late-afternoon meal at Mrs. Flint Smith’s house in October of 1885 is dubbed a “four o’clock lunch.”
 These menus are printed in the so-called artistic style, featuring the kind of fancy type designs and quirky embellishments then in vogue.
 Carrie’s husband, Francis H. Rankin, Jr., was a letterpress printer (and publisher of the Wolverine Citizen) who probably made these menus for his wife and her friends.